canonical/rockcraft/docs/tutorials/hello-world.rst

     :language: yaml

-This file instructs Rockcraft to build a rock that **only** has the ``hello`` binaries package slice (and its dependencies) inside, using :ref:`chisel_explanation`.
+This file instructs Rockcraft to build a rock that **only** has the ``hello`` apt package (and its dependencies) inside.
 For more information about the ``parts`` section, check :ref:`ref_parts`.
 The remaining YAML fields correspond to metadata that help define and describe the rock.
 For more information about all available fields check :doc:`/reference/rockcraft.yaml`.

 Pack the rock with Rockcraft
 ----------------------------